PyVRP/VRPLIB/README.md

     cost: float
 ```

 # Conventions
+The instances are parsed according to the CVRPLIB convention.
+See Section 3.3 in [Uchoa et al. (2014)](http://www.optimization-online.org/DB_FILE/2014/10/4597.pdf).
--   The depot has index `0`, whereas customers are indexed from `1` to `n`.
+- The depot has index `0`.
+Customers are indexed from `1` to `n`.
--   The distances are all assumed to be integral, where instances calculated by taking the Euclidean distance are rounded to the nearest integer.
-Note that some of the reported best known solutions have non-rounded distances and are thus the best known solution costs are represented by floats.
-This is the case for the following sets: `CMT`, `Rochat and Taillard`, `Golden`, `Li`, `Solomon`, `Homberger and Gehring`.
+- The distances are rounded to the nearest integer.
+    - Note that some benchmark sets were proposed without rounding.
+This is the case for the following sets: `CMT`, `Rochat and Taillard (tai)`, `Golden`, `Li`, `Solomon`, `Homberger and Gehring`.

 # Remarks
 - Downloading instances may take a few seconds.
--   The `XML100` data set, which contains 10000 CVRP instances for training ML algorithms, is not listed in `list_instances` and cannot be downloaded using the `download` function.
-Please download these instances directly from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/).
-This package does support reading the instances.
+- The `XML100` benchmark set, which contains 10000 CVRP instances for training ML algorithms, is not listed in `list_names` and cannot be downloaded using the `download` function.
+Please download these instances directly from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/) use the `read` function instead.